 Hakone is another popular spot for visitors where you can arrive in about one hour from Tokyo.
 Hakone is a popular onsen town featuring an active volcanic valley called Owakudani.
 Popular activities include the Hakone Ropeway which offers beautiful scenic views of Mount Fuji and other surrounding mountains, a sightseeing cruise on the Lake Ashinoko, a visit to the historic Hakone Shrine, and much more.

 Other famous cities in Kanagawa Prefecture are Odawara and Yokosuka.
 Odawara is a major transportation hub and best known for the Odawara Castle.
 Yokosuka is a port city which hosts a large naval base for both the Japanese and American fleets.
-With just 10 minute ferry ride from Yokosuka, you will find Sarushima, the only inhabited natural island in Tokyo Bay where you can enjoy barbeque on the beach and explore remains of former military facilities.
+With just a 10 minute ferry ride from Yokosuka, you will find Sarushima, the only inhabited natural island in Tokyo Bay where you can enjoy barbeque on the beach and explore remains of former military facilities.

-Tochigi – 栃木
+Highlights of Tochigi – 栃木

-This landlocked prefecture is located north part of the Kanto region.
+This landlocked prefecture is located in the north part of the Kanto region.
 Two of the most visited spots in Kanto, Nikko and Kegon Falls, are found in Tochigi.
 Nikko is the UNESCO World Heritage Site and best known for Nikko Toshogu Shrine.
 The nearby Kegon Falls is ranked as one of the most beautiful waterfalls in Japan.
 From Tokyo, Nikko (and Kegon Falls) can be reached in about 2 hours, making it a great day trip.

-Tokyo – 東京
+Highlights of Tokyo – 東京

 Tokyo is officially called Tokyo Metropolis and it is, unsurprisingly, the most populated prefecture of Japan.
 Tokyo is the political and economic center of the country, and also the emperor’s residence since the Meiji revolution in 1868.
 Within Tokyo there is Central Tokyo in the east and Western Tokyo (or Tama area).
-Most international tourist visit Central Tokyo that is subdivided into 23 special wards.
+Most international tourists visit Central Tokyo that is subdivided into 23 special wards.
 Each of the wards are made up of districts and each have their own must-visit places.

 Watch the large crowds of people crossing the street in Shibuya, try to spot Mount Fuji from Tokyo Skytree or Tokyo Tower, discover Japan’s food culture in Tsukiji Market or visit the famous Sensoji Shrine in Asakusa.
-For the anime/kawaii culture walk around in Harajuku or Akihabara and for a great night out visit Shinjuku’s Golden Gai.
+For the anime/kawaii culture, walk around in Harajuku or Akihabara and for a great night out visit Shinjuku’s Golden Gai.
 There is simply too much to discover in Tokyo!
 Have a look at our blog below that goes into more detail.

-Saitama – 埼玉
+Highlights of Saitama – 埼玉

 Saitama is located just north west of Tokyo.
 The prefecture’s southern part, including its namesake capital, is adjacent to Tokyo and primarily a residential city for people who work in Tokyo.
-For this reason south Saitama is more densely populated than north part and often referred to as Greater Tokyo.
+For this reason south Saitama is more densely populated than the north part and often referred to as Greater Tokyo.
 It takes only 30 minutes from Ikebukuro station to Omiya station, the major train hub in the prefecture and the Kanto Region.
-The capital is a densely populated residential city, but the province offers numbers of historical and natural sites which attract the tourists.
+The capital is a densely populated residential city, but the province offers a number of historical and natural sites which attract the tourists.

-Take a (virtual) guided tour!
+Take guided tours!

-Hopefully you found this overview of the Kanto region useful and do you feel ready to explore the region!
-To make the best out of your experience, we recommend you take a guided tour to one or more of the destination that we have mentioned above.
+Hopefully you found this overview of the Kanto region useful and you feel ready to explore the region!
+To make the best out of your experience, we recommend you take a guided tour to one or more of the destinations that we have mentioned above.
 Or maybe you have another place that you’d like to discover.
 In any case we would be delighted to show you around!

 This post contains some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.